Skata Tones Logo

 Skata Tones have a good time ALL the time!

 More about Skata Tones:

-Festival appearances have included Boomtown Fair, Beautiful Days and many, many more.
+Festival appearances have included Boomtown Fair, Beautiful Days, Victorious Festival and many, many more.

-In November 2018, Skata Tones appear at the House Of Fun weekender alongside Madness, Mungo Jerry, David Rodigan and Chris Difford.
+In November 2018, Skata Tones appeared at the House Of Fun weekender alongside Madness, Dennis Bovell, David Rodigan, Chainska Brassika and Chris Difford.